labomics/midas/README.md

 # MIDAS: a deep generative model for mosaic integration and knowledge transfer of single-cell multimodal data.

 ![image](./src/midas.png)
-MIDAS is a deep generative model designed for mosaic integration, facilitating the integration of RNA, ADT, and ATAC data across batches.
+MIDAS turns mosaic data into imputed and batch-corrected data to support single-cell multimodal analysis.

 Read our documentation at https://scmidas.readthedocs.io/en/latest/.
 We provide **tutorials** in the documentation.